Maximum electricity prices in land lease communities for customers in an embedded network

 Heading

-• If your operator is billing you directly for your electricity, then they cannot charge you more than the operator has been charged by the electricity retailer for the supply or use of the electricity consumed at your site.
-For more information please see the NSW Government’s Residential Community Electricity FAQs.
+• If your operator is billing you directly for your electricity, then they could not charge you more than the operator has been charged by the electricity retailer for the supply or use of the electricity consumed at your site.
+For more information, please see the NSW Fair Trading commonly asked questions about residential community electricity.